 final state: State { counter: 3 }

 As we saw in the previous example, we need some kind of generic State type that each plugin can implement with their own data.
-In regular Rust, we’d do as follows:
+In regular Rust, we’d do as follows.
+See the full code here.

 trait State: Debug {}